Middle- and back-office operations managers for global investment firms should be aware of the complexity of international fixed income securities.

 When first setting up a fixed income security, it is important to ensure that the security data calculates correctly for trades, so that your operational performance meets your firms’ and clients’ expectations.

-Some of the most difficult fixed income securities to work with, from an operations standpoint, are international bonds.
+Some of the most difficult types of fixed income securities to work with, from an operations standpoint, are international bonds.
 Some of the largest trading systems today, such as Bloomberg or Charles River IMS, employ hardcoded workarounds to ensure that debt from other countries calculate correctly.
 An incorrect trade calculation will create errors in your performance and reconciliation reports.

 Whether an international security requires additional care during setup can be determined by